soundasobject21/syllabus/README.md

 > This syllabus is intended to give students guidance in what may be covered during the semester and will be followed as closely as possible.
 However, the instructor reserves the right to modify, supplement and make changes as course needs arise.

-**Description:**

-A research and production oriented workshop leading to a collective networked interactive environment, using experience, performance, sound and video as our material.
-We will make one or more collective yet localized environment/s, object/s and/or performance/s, so please introduce us to your related readings, concerns, projects and skills and we will see what we can make together.
-We&#39;ll touch on the following skills to create our experiences: project development, computer programming, networking, basic electronics, audio and video production, and any skills that you bring to our workshop.

 - [Sound as Object: Media, Space](#sound-as-object-media-space)
   - [Course Information](#course-information)
   - [Instructor Information](#instructor-information)